levilindsey/space-debris/README.md

 To learn about the 3D WebGL-based game engine this is built on, checkout [gamex][gamex].

-TODO: Add some sort of getting set up and understanding the code docs.

 ## Notable Features

 - An algorithm for calculating intercept velocity of B given the position and velocity of A and the